IVendettaI/Me/Projects/GooseGooseDuck/README.md

 1. Preprocessing

-Let's say you have a photo "img" you need to use code in file "Preprocessing_code" below to preprocess the image.
+Let's say you have a photo "img" you need to use  in file "code" below to preprocess the image.
 This code works with paths to root folders where images are stored.

 2. Checking the correctness